 RIGHT: This image shows the group engaged in a "participatory theater" activity.
 While Fred Lindley read aloud the familiar lines from the poem, "Twas the Night Before Christmas," audience members displayed "stage props" that coincided with various words in the poem.
 For example, who knew that the clatter that arose from "out on the lawn" could be simulated with a metal spoon and a tin pie plate?

-LEFT: Fred Lindley and Ron Wiley are seen here as they reprised their rendition of "We Two Kids from Darrtown are…"
+LEFT: Fred Lindley and Ron Wiley (l-r) are seen here as they reprised their rendition of "We two kids from Darrtown are…"

 Prior to singing, Ron explained that he and Fred attended the first Red Huber Christmas party (in approximately 1948).
 Ron recalled that, after departing from the party at Hitching Post, the two lads walked to the Wiley home on West Street and began to enjoy the items they found in their goodie bags from Santa.

 That experience, combined with their weekly participation in the Darrtown Sunday School choir, prompted the twosome to create a musical tribute to Red Huber and his Christmas parties for kids.
 Sung to the tune of "We Three Kings," the lyrics go like this: